FarrandTom/mini-summit/new_storage/README.md

 ## How do I use this repo?
 Ensure you have a working VPC environment by following the steps found [here](https://github.ibm.com/Thomas-Farrand/create_vpc_cluster).

-Then follow the step-by-step workflow in this [repository's wiki]().
+Then follow the step-by-step workflow in this [wiki](https://github.com/FarrandTom/vpc-cloud-wmlce/wiki/Add-New-Users).

 -------------------------------------------------------------------------------------------------------------------------------